-Leh, the main town in the district of Ladakh, in Jammu and Kashmir, India is without a doubt one of the most beautiful places in India.
-Set in a high altitude, the access remains restricted throughout the year, with roads being blocked for as long as six months.
-The roads usually open up in the month of May till Sept – October, and June – August have become the peak season especially after the popularization of the region in the movie three idiots, Jab Tak Hai Jaan.
+Leh, the main town in the district of Ladakh, which is now a Union Territory of India is without a doubt one of the most beautiful places in India.
+Set at a high altitude, the access remains restricted throughout the year, with roads being blocked for as long as six months.
+The roads usually open up in from May onwards and remain accessible until October.

-With the Leh – Ladakh season around the corner, I created a sample 7-day Leh – Ladakh Itinerary which covers almost all the major attractions and can be used as a reference for anyone planning a trip to Leh – Ladakh.
+With the Leh – Ladakh season just around the corner, we created a simple 7-day Itinerary that covers almost all the major attractions of Ladakh and can be used as a reference for anyone planning a trip to Leh Ladakh.

 After a hearty breakfast head out to Sanchi Stupa to enjoy a panoramic view of Leh.
 Your next destination should be Tsemo Fort, which is practically visible from all over Leh.

 Built-in the 16th century is Tsemo (Victory) Fort, which is just a 15-minute climb opposite Chenrezi Lakhang with its ruins.
 This structure is visible everywhere in Leh.
 This fort seems like a crown on the head of the Palace ridge.

 This small but ruined palace contains several worship flags.
 Directly underneath it is Tsemo gompa that is a Tsemo monastery that consists of two temple buildings built in the 15th century, an eight-meter tall gold-faced statue of Maitreya Buddha.